pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.6.md

 }
 ```

-Then previously you would drive a sheet presentation from the feature's view like so:
+Then previously you would drive a sheet presentation from the view like so:

 ```swift
 .sheet(store: store.scope(state: \.$child, action: \.child)) { store in